Robert Wolfe

-Robert Wolfe (March 2, 1921 - December 09, 2014) was a World War II U.S. Army officer, historian, and retired senior archivist of the US National Archives.
+Robert Wolfe (March 2, 1921 - December 9, 2014) was a U.S. Army officer, historian, and retired senior archivist of the US National Archives.
 He was wounded in both the Pacific and European Theaters of Operation.
 He commanded a recon team and also an anti-landmine platoon.
 He was a subject-matter expert on captured Nazi war documents.
 Wolfe worked for 34 years at the Archives, functioning as its senior specialist for captured German and related records.

 Military career

 Wolfe received head wounds in both theaters.
 While recovering from his first wound, he served in a training cadre in Ohio.
 After receiving his second head wound in France, he was assigned to the Office of Military Censorship in Paris, France.

 After the end of the European war, he joined the Office of Military Government in Heidelberg, Germany.
 At first his duties were with the prosecutors' office for the Nuremberg War Crimes trials.
 After the trials ended, he worked with U.S. efforts to rebuild the German civilian government.

 The office manager in 1947 was Ingeborg Edith Kirch.
 She and Wolfe were married in 1948 before leaving Germany for the U.S. They returned to Manhattan, New York City, where Robert completed his education at Columbia University.
 While working on his doctorate, he taught history and political science at Brooklyn College.